luisfop/context-login/README.md

 # Hey, welcome!

-This project was created by me as a login example page that stores and persists the login to any simple application that works with REST Apis.
+This project was created by me as a login example page that stores and persists the login to any simple application that works with REST Apis and returns a TOKEN, that is saved on localStorage of the browser.
-The framework used in this was ReactJs.
-A few tools were used as well, such as:
+The javascript/Typescript framework used to create this project was ReactJs.
+Here are a few tools used as well:

 - VITE
 - Context-API